 No, your DNA is inside your cells.
 The vaccine components never enter your cells’ DNA and do not affect your genetic code.

-No. All the vaccines available under the emergency use authorization (EUA) in the U.S. were tested in a diverse group of adults spanning different races, ethnicities and ages.
+No. All the vaccines available under the emergency use authorization (EUA) in the U.S. were tested in a diverse group of adults and children spanning different races, ethnicities and ages.
 There were no significant safety concerns identified in these or any other groups in the clinical trials.